peterhinch/micropython_ir/README.md

 are set by the subclasses.
 The `.decode` method is provided in the subclass.

 CPU times used by `.decode` (not including the user callback) were measured on a Pyboard D SF2W at stock frequency.
-They were NEC 1ms for normal data, 100μs for a repeat code.
+They were: NEC 1ms for normal data, 100μs for a repeat code.
 Philips codes: RC-5 900μs, RC-6 mode 0 5.5ms.

 # 5 Transmitter